DavidLochan/DavidLochan/README.md

 ---

 ### 🌐 Personal Projects
+- 🪴 **PlantVerse: Plant Care & Identification App** - Designed and prototyped a mobile app that helps users identify, care for, and manage plants.
+- 💻 **Realtime Code Validator** – Built a serverless web application for real-time Python and JavaScript syntax validation using AWS Lambda, API Gateway
+(WebSocket), DynamoDB, S3, and CloudFront.
+- ♻️ **CarbonX – Gamified Sustainability App (Prototype)** – Designed a sustainability tracking app with gamification, streaks, and evolution-based rewards; earned a 100/100 project score.
 - 💬 **Spring Talk** – A feature-rich chat application with real-time messaging.

 ### 🎓 Academic Work